Aiden280/Local-YouTube-video-downloader/README.md

 🔥Uses Highest resolution that the video allows.

-🔥It is easy to use and you can run in Google Collab if you don't want to run localy
+🔥It is easy to use and you can run in Google Collab if you don't want to run localy.